dzianis-dashkevich/vhs-next/README.md

 # Motivation

-The current playback engine (VHS and it's ecosystem: m3u8-parser, mpd-parser, mux.js, contrib-eme) has reached a critical point where it's issues significantly impede both maintenance and innovation.
+The current playback engine (VHS and it's ecosystem: m3u8-parser, mpd-parser, mux.js, contrib-eme, etc...) has reached a critical point where it's issues significantly impede both maintenance and innovation.

 These challenges have escalated the effort required to support and enhance the existing codebase.